Your Support Gave People Hope | Do Moore Good 2026

 Become a Hub

-If your organization serves justice-impacted people, we'll train you to provide pardon coaching services.
+If your organization serves justice-impacted people, we'll train you to provide pardon coaching services at no cost.

 Spread the Word

 Share our story with people in your network.
+Follow us on Instagram and LinkedIn.
 The more people who know this work exists, the more lives we can reach.

-I did it.
-With the help of you all, without any training whatsoever, I was able to make a documentary about how people struggle with criminal records and use it as a tool to build a movement.
-At every screening — in LA, Colorado, Chicago, NYC, and across Pennsylvania — among Democrats and Republicans, across every racial and gender line — every event felt the same.
-People felt seen.
+I didn't come from money, networks, or nonprofit training.
+Without any of that, and with your belief in this work, I made a documentary about how people struggle with criminal records and used it to build a movement.
+At every screening, in LA, Colorado, Chicago, NYC, and across Pennsylvania, among Democrats and Republicans, across every racial and gender line, people felt seen.
 People wanted to help.
 Justice-impacted people were thankful that someone cared.

 People like me don't usually get access to many resources or opportunities.
-But for 29 months, I've been molding what a campaign of second chances can look like.
+But for almost three years, I've been building what a campaign of second chances can look like.
+Everything we've built has come from your support and the community's hunger for second chances.
 I'm not done.
 And I need you with me.

 With deep gratitude,